oracle/node-oracledb/doc/api.md

 `60` seconds.

-Without pinging, when connections are idle in a connection pool, there is the possibility that a network or Database instance failure makes those connections unusable.
+Without pinging, when connections are idle in a connection pool, there is the possibility that a network or database instance failure makes those connections unusable.
 A `getConnection()` call will happily return a connection from the pool but an error will occur when the application later uses the connection.